Icon Collective visits artworxLA in Hollywood to teach students how to compose music for film scores and video games soundtracks.

 Have you ever listened to music in an action sequence of a movie or video game and wondered how that track was produced? artworxLA students got to answer that question when they met with David Alexander of Icon Collective and Dylan Eiland, the creative DJ behind Le Castle Vania.
 This immersive 2-hour workshop offered artworxLA students a series of lessons that demonstrated how to work with Ableton Live to compose music for film scores such as John Wick and video games like Quake II and Quake III Arena.

-artworxLA, formerly The HeArt Project envisions a world where all alternative high school students graduate from high school, thrive into adulthood, and propel all society with their unique creativity.
+artworxLA envisions a world where all alternative high school students graduate from high school, thrive into adulthood, and propel all society with their unique creativity.
+They combat the epidemic high school dropout crisis by engaging students in a long-term, sequential arts program that offers a pursuable life path that inspires them to stay in school.
+Their mission aims to:

-- Creatively educating alternative high school teenagers with sustained arts exposure and immersion
+- Creatively educate alternative high school teenagers with sustained arts exposure and immersion

-- Connecting students to a network of peers, artists, cultural partners, higher education, creative industries, and supportive adults
+- Connect students to a network of peers, artists, cultural partners, higher education, creative industries, and supportive adults

-- Investing human and financial resources around ongoing, persistent student and alumni support
+- Invest human and financial resources around ongoing, persistent student and alumni support